-The Interplanetary Network Directorate (IND) comprises the Deep Space Mission System (DSMS) and the Institutional Computing and Information Services (ICIS) organization located at the Jet Propulsion Laboratory (JPL).
-DSMS is the executive agent for the operations and engineering of the DSN and provides the technical expertise needed for flight projects to use the DSN.
-This expertise includes communications formats, antenna capabilities and performance limits, scheduling, loading and other operations considerations, and, in particular, maintaining the cost algorithm for use of the DSN.
-In addition, the DSMS develops, maintains and employs a set of tools and services known as the Advanced Multi-Mission Operations System (AMMOS) for working with the DSN.
-Most spacecraft operating in deep space ($r \ge 2 \times 10^6$ km, Category B missions) will require support from the DSN.
+The Interplanetary Network Directorate (IND) comprises the Deep Space Network (DSN) and the Multi-Mission Ground Systems and Services Program Office (MGSS) organization located at the Jet Propulsion Laboratory (JPL).
+MGSS manages the Advanced Multimission Operations System (AMMOS).
+IND provides the operations and engineering of the DSN and provides the technical expertise needed for flight projects to use the DSN.
+This expertise includes communications formats, antenna capabilities and performance limits, scheduling, loading and other operations considerations, and in particular, maintaining the cost algorithm for use of the DSN.
+The AMMOS develops, maintains, and employs a set of tools and services, including spacecraft navigation, for working with the DSN.
+Most spacecraft operating in deep space ( $r \ge 2 \times 10^6$ km, Category B missions) will require services from the DSN.

-1.3.1.1 DSMS Services
+1.3.1.1 DSN Services

-DSMS capabilities have moved from a facilities-based support model to one based upon standard services.
-Detailed descriptions of these standard services can be found in the DSMS Services Catalog (Reference 6).
-These services support both Earth orbiting and deep space science missions.
-Table 1-1 lists the DSMS Service Categories found in Reference 6.
-Each of the Service Categories named in Table 1-1 may contain several services.
+Capabilities have moved from a facilities-based services model to one based upon standard services.
+Detailed descriptions of these standard services can be found in the Deep Space Network (DSN) Services Catalog (Reference 6).
+These services enable both Earth orbiting and deep space science missions.
+Table 1-1 lists the DSN Service categories found in Reference 6.
+Each of the Service categories named in Table 1-1 may contain several services.
 Some of those individual services may require that special arrangements be made with JPL before they can be provided.
-Proposers outside JPL who are interested in services that are not a part of the standard TT&C set should contact the person named in Section 1.3.1.2 for additional information.
-See Table 2-1 for a list of standard DSMS services included in the Aperture Fee.
+Proposers who are interested in services that are not a part of the standard TT&C set should contact the person(s) named in Section 1.3.1.3 for additional information.
+See Table 2-1 for a list of standard DSN services included in the Aperture Fee.

-Table 1-1: DSMS Service Categories
+Table 1-1: DSN Service Categories

-Service Category 1 Brief Description of Service's Content Some services in the categories below are not a part of the basic TT&C set and require additional programmatic arrangements with JPL Command RF modulation, transmission, and delivery of telecommands to spacecraft.
-Telemetry Telemetry data capture and additional value-added data routing and processing.
-Mission Data Management Data buffering, staging, short and long term storage.
-Tracking and Navigation Radio metric data capture, LEOP trajectory, ephemerides, and modeling.
-Experiment Data Products Level 1 & higher data processing providing photo and science visualization products.
-Flight Engineering Telecommunications link performance, analysis, and prediction and time correlation.
-Beacon Tone Monitors subcarrier frequencies transmitted by S/C indicating S/C's health.
-Ground Communications Data, voice, and video communications network services.
-Radio Science S/C Doppler, range, and open-loop receiver measurements at 2, 8, and 32 GHz.
+Service Category Brief Description of Service's Content Some services in the categories below are not a part of the basic TT&C set and require additional programmatic arrangements with JPL.
+Command Services RF modulation, transmission, and delivery of telecommands to spacecraft.
+Telemetry Services Telemetry data capture and additional value-added data routing and processing.
+Tracking Services Radio metric data capture (Doppler and range), Delta-DOR Service Calibration and Modeling Platform and media calibration services Services Radio Science Services Closed-loop (S/C Doppler & range), or open-loop receiver measurements.
 Radio Astronomy / VLBI Similar to Radio Science but measures natural phenomena.
 Wide & narrowband VLBI.
-Radar Science Transmits RF carrier toward user defined target; captures reflected signal.
+Services Radar Science Services Transmits RF carrier toward user defined target; captures reflected signal.
+Engineering Support System engineering, advanced mission planning, emergency mission operations center Services support, RF compatibility test support, mission system test support, spectrum and frequency management support, and spacecraft search services.
 Notes: 1.
-See DSMS Services Catalog (Reference 6) for details of services contained in these categories.
+See DSN Services Catalog (Reference 6) for details of services contained in these categories.